 So time flies.

-I'm worried about the time frame now.
+I'm worried about the timeframe now.

 Does that help you?

-Uh but like I said, I just felt you're the close your relationship with Rush.
+Like I said, I just felt you're the close your relationship with Rush.

 If it was going to come from anybody, I feel that people would need to hear it from you since we don't have the great Rush Limbaugh to answer the question.

-You know what I missed the most?
+You know what I miss the most?

 I'll tell you what I miss the most about him.